The DeFi Growth Funnel Explained: From First Visit to Revenue

 Mapping funnel stages to chain level events reduces ambiguity because each step is verifiable and auditable.

-Funnel instrumentation works when each stage is tied to a measurable signal because this creates causal links between marketing actions and onchain outcomes.
+Funnel instrumentation works when each stage is tied to a measurable signal because this creates causal links between marketing actions and onchain outcomes, as detailed in our guide to tracking crypto acquisition funnels.

 Tracking only traffic or wallet connections leads to shallow insights.
 Tracking contract interactions and capital retention reveals where growth actually compounds.